📍 ICE Activity by Region

 📰 Latest Reports

 No new verified city-level ICE enforcement report was added in this cycle.
-A 5:46 AM PDT sweep of the listed major outlets, advocacy trackers, ICE, DHS, DOJ, and the listed X lead pages did not surface a newly confirmed last-6-hours event with a clear city, timing, and detention count that met the site's map-entry standard, so no new map submission was made.
+An 11:46 AM PDT sweep of the listed major outlets, advocacy trackers, ICE, DHS, DOJ, and the listed X lead pages did not surface a newly confirmed last-6-hours event with a clear city, timing, and detention count that met the site's map-entry standard, so no new map submission was made.

 Sources checked: AP / Reuters / CBS / ABC / NBC / CNN / Guardian / NPR / ACLU / NIJC / NILC / ICE / DHS / DOJ / X lead pages